biosimulators/Biosimulators_COBRApy/README.md

 This package is released under the [MIT license](LICENSE).

 ## Development team
-This package was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) and the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai.
+This package was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) and the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai with assistance from the contributors listed [here](CONTRIBUTORS.md).

 ## Questions and comments
 Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments.